jonaprieto/specs/src/anomanomics/liquid-rpgf.md

 # Liquid RPGF

-consensus on areas of rpgf
+- Consensus on areas of RPGF

-category-separated liquid (chain-delegated) democracy
+- Category-separated liquid (chain-delegated) democracy

-privacy/randomness?
+- Privacy of funding decisions, but rewards for agreement

-maybe we can do advance market commitments of some sort?
+- Advance market commitments?